apache/cordova-js/README.md

 ## Ripple

 Load this in Ripple to play with it.
-You will have to use the cordova prototype branch to better simulate the phone environment and use this javascript rather than Ripples emulated code.
+You will have to use the cordova prototype branch to better simulate the phone environment and use this javascript rather than Ripple's emulated code.

     git clone git@github.com:blackberry-webworks/Ripple-UI.git
     git checkout winnie.the.pooh